 Enjoy the Small Towns and Villages

 If you enjoy wandering through small towns and villages, there are many to choose from scattered throughout the Loch Lomond area.
-Some of our favorites to explore are Callander, Luss, Balloch, Killin, and Carrick Castle, but you should stop and explore a few and find your own favorites.
+Some of our favorites to explore are Callander, Luss, Balloch, Killin, and Carrick Castle.
+You should stop and explore a few and find your own favorites.
 Many towns have small tourist information offices where you can pick up a map and explore the local historic sites, walking paths, and attractions.

 During your stay, I’d ask about any local events or festivals which are always fun to attend.
 If you enjoy farmer’s markets, you might wan to plan a stop at the popular local Farmer’s Market at Loch Lomond Shores in Balloch, which takes places each month on the first and third Sunday.
 You can find fresh produce, meats, seafood, bread, sweets, soaps, and other local products at the market.